Graduate Diploma in Environmental Policy and Management Mid-Year Entry

 - Self-awareness and emotional intelligence

-Environmental Consultant, Environmental Management, Environmental Project Officer, Policy Adviser, Land Resources and Land Care, Natural Resource Manager, Natural Resource Planner, Catchment Management, Conservation Scientist, Corporate Policy Advisor, Corporate Sustainability Professional, Science Communicators, Environment Protection Officer, Environmental Economist, Environmental Geoscientist, Soil Scientist, Fisheries and Marine Officer, Strategic Planning Officer, Sustainability Manager, Forester, Government Policy Advisor, Green Design Professional, ...
+Environmental Consultant, Environmental Management, Environmental Project Officer, Policy Adviser, Land Resources and Land Care, Natural Resource Manager, Natural Resource Planner, Catchment Management, Corporate Policy Advisor, Corporate Sustainability Professional, Science Communicators, Environment Protection Officer, Environmental Economist, Fisheries and Marine Officer, Strategic Planning Officer, Sustainability Manager, Forester, Government Policy Advisor, Green Design Professional, Climate and Ecosystem Modeller, Parks Management, Conservation Officer, ...

 Degree StructureGraduate Diploma students complete the core course Environmental Planning and Governance and choose three elective courses.